pyrates-neuroscience/PyRates/documentation/doc/source/template_specification.rst

 Template inheritance
 --------------------

-Template can inherit from other templates.
+Templates can inherit from other templates.
 To do this, the parent template needs to be specified as ``base``.
-All other + information given in the new template will be considered as changes to the parent template.
+All other information given in the new template will be considered as changes to the parent template.
 For example: